 57 Haymarket, London SW1Y 4QL

-The only theatre in London to get a corresponding gender change on the coronation of a new monarch, Her Majesty's (originally named for Queen Anne) has been haunted by Andrew Lloyd Webber's The Phantom of The Opera since 1986.
-Fittingly, the theatre, (and the three that have preceded it on the site since 1705) has enjoyed a long history of opera, hosting the London premieres of many of the repertoires enduring favourites.
+The only theatre in London to get a corresponding gender change on the coronation of a new monarch, His Majesty's has been haunted by Andrew Lloyd Webber's The Phantom of The Opera since 1986.
+Fittingly, the theatre, (and the three that have preceded it on the site since 1705) has enjoyed a long history of opera, hosting the London premieres of many of the repertoire's enduring favourites.
 Cosi Fan Tutte, The Magic Flute, Don Giovanni, Carmen, Wagner's Ring Cycle and The Barber of Seville all made their UK debuts here.

 Now the home of the world's longest-running musical, its stunningly glittering interior is still a sight to behold, with its luxury only adding to the gothic atmosphere of its current incumbent.